 1. Text Size

-The first thing you should consider as you create your digital signage is the size of the text.
+The first thing you should consider as you create your digital signs is the size of the text.
 Obviously, the 12pt font we typically use on a computer will not go well with a display that’s several times larger than our computers; so what font size is appropriate for digital signage?
 It depends.

 The image below gives you an idea of where to start.
 A 150 inch TV screen, for example, will want to use a 400 size font; a 7 inch TV screen would be significantly less.